 You will not find a burger or a pizza under 20 USD in the low season and 25-30 USD in the high season, and you most probably pay about 40 to 50 USD for a meal in a restaurant.

-There are many restaurants that serve a set menu which price will start from 45 USD per person and it is served only between some hours.
+Many restaurants serve a set menu which price will start from 45 USD per person and it is served only between some hours.

 The restaurant prices vary depending on location, with higher prices in areas like Reykjavik, Golden Circle, and the Southern part of Iceland, while the less popular places are a little bit less expensive.

-What I can tell you for sure is that the cheapest way to eat in Iceland is to buy products from supermarkets and cook them on your own.
+I can tell you for sure that the cheapest way to eat in Iceland is to buy products from supermarkets and cook them on your own.

 Here are some prices for food and water for Iceland: